 The power capacity of different portable generator models varies as widely as the appliances they power.
 If the power goes out, you are probably less concerned that your electric stove doesn’t have power than you are about the basement flooding because your sump pump doesn’t work.

 The length of time the power is out and the time of year may also affect which appliances you choose to supply with emergency power from your portable generator.
 The power output capacity of a generator determines what it can power.
 It is up to you to decide what appliances to supply with electricity in the event of an outage.

 Power is measured in Watts (W) or in Kilowatts(kW).
 One kilowatt equals 1000 watts.
 Calculate Watts by multiplying voltage by amperes.
 A device that runs on 120 volts and draws 5 amperes uses 600 watts (120V x 5A) of power.
 On some appliance tags, this is expressed as Volt-Amps or VA; others express their power requirements in watts or kilowatts.

 Appliances require a certain amount of power, regardless of the voltage level they are designed to run on.
 At 240 volts, a 600-watt appliance only requires 2.5 amperes of current, but another 600-watt appliance operating at 120 volts needs twice as many amperes—5 amps.
 Generator Capacity is rated in watts or kilowatts because it is the power that matters, not the voltage.

-Generators often have two power ratings―maximum or surge power, and continuous power.
+Generators have two power ratings; maximum or surge power and continuous power.
 Continuous power refers to the number of watts or kilowatts the generator is able to supply continuously without overloading.
 Maximum or surge power is a higher output that lasts just a few seconds for starting motors.
-Motors require two to six times more power than their continuous power requirement.
+At startup, motors require two to six times more power than their continuous power requirement.
 A generator must provide this surge of power for for several seconds without overloading.